iter8-tools/docs/docs/tutorials/integrations/kserve/abn-grpc.md

 ## Deploy the sample application

 A simple sample two-tier application using the Iter8 SDK is provided.
+Note that only the frontend component uses the Iter8 SDK.
 Deploy both the frontend and backend components:

-### frontend
+### Frontend
-The frontend component uses the Iter8 SDK method `Lookup()` before each call the backend (ML model).
+The frontend component uses the Iter8 SDK method `Lookup()` before each call to the backend (ML model).
 The frontend uses the returned version number to route the request to the recommended version of backend.

 Deploy the frontend: